About case recording

 Information stored by Oranga Tamariki must be accurate.
 When it comes to our attention that information stored is inaccurate, we must verify it and then correct it.
 Using unverified information, or not correcting incorrect information, breaches the privacy of the person it is about.

-People can request that information about them in CYRAS be corrected.
+People can request that information about them in CYRAS and CGIS be corrected.
 If we decline or are unable to make a correction, we have an obligation under the Privacy Act 2020 to offer to attach a Statement of Correction to the record.
 This allows the complainant to present their view alongside our records.